 The Perigee II is a two-piece rod constructed of Toray 24-ton matrix KastFlex carbon blanks which excel in performance, power, strength, and accurate casting.

-KastKing incorporates their power transition system or (PTS).
+KastKing incorporates its power transition system or (PTS).
 This system features hybrid spigot joints that transition power smoothly throughout your fishing rod blank.
-Specialized high technology computer control wrapping at four angles keeps the power transition smooth from start to finish.
+Specialized high-technology computer control wrapping at four angles keeps the power transition smooth from start to finish.

 The Perigee II has the potential to be a great trout fishing rod